AdobeDocs/learning-manager.en/help/migrated/integrate-aem-learning-manager.md

 ## Configure the widget in AEM {#configurethewidgetinaem}

-For widget configuration, the AEM author only requires the refresh token provided by the Prime Integration Admin.
+For widget configuration, the AEM author only requires the refresh token provided by the Learning Manager Integration Admin.

 You can also set multiple account configurations in multiple pages.

 1. Click **Tools** > **Cloud Services** > **Learning Manager Widget Configuration**.
 1. Click **Create**.
 1. Enter the refresh token here.
 Set up the other settings.
-1. Hostname should be changed to "captivateprimeeu" for EU regions.
+1. Hostname should be changed to "learningmanagereu" for EU regions.
 1. Save and close the configuration.
 1. Select a configuration and publish the configuration.